What TV and Media Execs Really Think of CTV Advertising

 The complex and diverse world of Connected TV can sometimes lead to confusion for consumers and advertisers alike.
 In our previous entries into the world of CTV misconceptions, we covered everything from the myths about it’s complexity to how skippable the ads are.
-If you didn’t get a chance to read them, check out Part 1 and Part 2 here.

 This time around, we will attempt to clear up two of the myths surrounding Connected TV that could be hurting a marketer’s chance to utilize an advertising channel truly worth the time and effort.

 One of the main misconceptions that many advertisers seem to have about Connected TV is that it wouldn’t be worth their time and ad dollars because their audience simply isn’t watching.
 Many see Connected TV as a channel populated by millennial and Gen Z audiences alone, and that older generations are more likely to be reached through traditional channels.

 The truth is that your audience is definitely on Connected TV.
 Younger audiences are certainly one of the demographics that has embraced the ease of use that CTV devices and platforms provide, and many of them grew up in cord-cutting or cord-never households.
 However, this doesn’t mean that CTV audiences are actually skewed younger.
 In the U.S., the median age of CTV consumers is 45, with the rest of the audiences spread evenly across all age segments.
 And age is not the only diverse segment of the Connected TV audience makeup – this channel appeals to users across diverse ethnicities, geographic locations, and incomes.